Frequently Asked Questions (F.A.Q.)

 Report rule violations to email@example.com.
 Please include your name, contact info, the violator’s rider number, locations and details.
 We’ll follow up!
 Thank you for helping us to keep El Tour safe and fair for all cyclists!

-Line up according to your expected finish time in one of the following four medallion categories.
+Line up according to your expected finish time in one of the four medallion categories.
 Posted signs will identify each area.
-See section 7.0 above for medallion times.
+See section 7.0 above and visit the awards page for medallion times.

 PLATINUM Medallion Section (must prequalify and have a special pass).